-Colm Cavanagh (Chairperson) Colm Cavanagh is a qualified solicitor and is currently the Managing Director of Foyle Waterfront, Derry.
+Colm Cavanagh (President) Colm Cavanagh is a qualified solicitor and is currently the Managing Director of Foyle Waterfront, Derry.
 Colm has previously worked in the areas of Community and Economic Development, as well as voluntarily for the UN Development in Tanzania, East Africa.
 Colm has been a trust representative on the NICIE Board since 2004, and has been involved in the promotion of integrated education since the 1970’s.
 He is co-chair of the Foyle Trust for Integrated Education, which opened Oakgrove Integrated Primary School in 1991, Oakgrove Integrated College in 1992 and Oakgrove Integrated Nursery in 1993.
 He is currently governor of Oakgrove Integrated College, Derry~Londonderry; he is currently a governor of Roe Valley Integrated Primary School, Limavady; and Chair of London-Derry Connections.
 Recently, Colm has edited the first ever ‘International Directory of Joint Protestant-Roman Catholic Schools, Colleges and Universities”.
 In January 2016 the Minister for Education appointed him to the 2-person panel of the Independent Review of Integrated Education.